-Data structure algorithm is an important concept to understand for everyone who wants to get intothe web development field.
+A data structure algorithm is an important concept to understand for anyone.
+It is very useful for those who want to get into the web development field.
 Learners who are new to website designing and development must start by making their initial concepts clear.
 Data structure is one such initial part to understand.
 In this blog, we are going to talk about the top 10 data structures in JavaScript with their implementation steps.

 What is a Data Structure?